swcarpentry/sql-novice-survey/_episodes/11-prog-R.md

 dbDisconnect(connection)
 ~~~
-{: .r}
+{: .language-r}
 ~~~
 full name for dyer: William Dyer
 ~~~
 {: .output}

-The key changes are in the query string and the `dbGetQuery` call (we use dbGetPreparedQuery instead).
+The key changes are in the query string and
+the `dbGetQuery` call (we use dbGetPreparedQuery instead).
 Instead of formatting the query ourselves,
 we put question marks in the query template where we want to insert values.
 When we call `dbGetPreparedQuery`,